adzcai/rlbook/book/fitted_dp.md

 f(x) = \E [y \mid x] \quad \text{where} \quad y = r(s_\hi, a_\hi) + \max_{a'} Q^\star_{\hi + 1}(s', a').
 $$

-Approximating the conditional expectation is precisely the task that [empirical risk minimization](erm) is suited for!
+Approximating the conditional expectation is precisely the task that [](#erm) is suited for!

 Our above dataset would give us $N \cdot \hor$ samples in the dataset: